sagarbendale2004/carvel/proposals/repo-to-tar/README.md

 ```
 where one of the files in sha256 is the actual file tar and others 2 are configs and manifests.<br>

-2. Add a flag `--to-oci-tar` to `imgpkg push`  to be able to creata a tar while pushing a tar with imgpkg push command.
+2. Add a flag `--to-oci-tar` to `imgpkg push`  to be able to creata a tar while pushing a tar with imgpkg push command. `imgpkg push --to-oci-tar` will only create in disk the OCI image for the bundle itself.
+In the future we can have the inflate flag that might help with that use case as mentioned in the future goals. <br>

 3. Add a flag `--oci-tar` to `imgpkg copy` to be able to copy this oci kind of tar to a registry and differentiate with the `--tar` flag.